07-10-13 // MARI AND LYN

 The material used is one of the most profane, unglamorous and affordable substances: Styrofoam boards, in this case blue ones, usually utilized for the thermal insulation of buildings.
 It was invented in the 1940s by a group of US-based researchers and chemists, decades before it became world famous as a material for architectural presentation and test models among architects and architecture students, after having been used by the Dutch architectural avant-garde of the 1980s and 1990s.
 This way MARI and LYN are celebrating Styrofoam not only as a great model making material that is very light – Styrofoam consists of ninety-eight percent air – highly stiff and very easy to cut, swims while resisting moisture, and is relatively cheap, but also as a great architectural design tool in general.
 MARI and LYN have to be seen as an homage to an extraordinary material.

-Assembly instructions for MARY (Download A5 booklet for MARY)
+Assembly instructions for MARI (Download A5 booklet for MARI)